ARM-software/armnn/delegate/BuildGuideNative.md

 The delegate library can then be found in `build/armnn/delegate`.

-# Integrate the ArmNN TfLite Delegate into your project
+# Integrate the Arm NN TfLite Delegate into your project

-The delegate can be integrated into your c++ project by creating a TfLite Interpreter and instructing it to use the ArmNN delegate for the graph execution.
+The delegate can be integrated into your c++ project by creating a TfLite Interpreter and instructing it to use the Arm NN delegate for the graph execution.
 This should look similiar to the following code snippet.
 ```objectivec
 // Create TfLite Interpreter